 After returning back to Singapore in 1991 (and stayed here ever since then), Bowyer got involved in local theatre.
-As someone who has always been fond of theatre, Bowyer was on stage since he was six years old, although he preferred being in the backstage rather than the front stage.
+As someone who has always been fond of theatre, Bowyer was on stage since he was six years old, noting that he preferred being backstage.

 As such, that interest evolved into all sorts of different things from art and design to animation, and finally television production.

 “I’ve had quite a career in film and television – either producing, teaching or as a consultant.
 I’ve also ran my own business several times in film and television production.
 My most recent business is a special-effect company which is still in existence and is doing very well.
 I was just forced to leave it because I had some health issues, which I’m recovering from it now,” explained Bowyer in an interview with TOC.